Tw1ddle/samcodes-ads-demo/README.md

 <setenv name="ChartboostAppId" value="your_app_id" />
 <setenv name="ChartboostAppSignature" value="your_app_signature" />
 ```
-For iOS pass the app identifier and signature in the Chartboost init call:
+For iOS pass the app identifier and signature via the Chartboost init call:
 ```haxe
 // In AdsWrapper.hx
 Chartboost.init("your_app_id", "your_app_signature");